 Mahon – a Spanish red especially Rioja.

-Manchego – A Spanish red for a Spanish cheese or open that aging claret.
+Manchego – A Spanish red – Garnacha perhaps – for this Spanish cheese or open that aging claret.
 A Cava is recommended for a young cheese or a Fino or Amontillado Sherry.

 Maroilles – a soft but powerful French cheese with a very powerful aroma.
 Perhaps too overpowering for wine but try with an Alsatian Pinot Gris or a Châteauneuf-du-Pape.